-- marked envelope in which the tender is to be sealed and remain sealed until the prescribed date for opening tenders for that contract. - e) All sealed tenders shall be opened at the same time on the prescribed date by the Clerk in the presence of at least two members of council. - f) If less than three tenders are received for contracts above £15,000 or if all the tenders are identical the council may make such arrangements as it thinks fit for procuring the goods or materials or executing the works. - g) Any invitation to tender issued under this regulation shall be subject to Standing Orders and shall refer to the terms of the Bribery Act 2010. - h) When it is to enter into a contract of less than £15,000 in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk or RFO shall obtain 3 quotations (priced descriptions of the proposed supply); where the value is below £5,000 and above £3,000 the Clerk or RFO shall strive to obtain 3 estimates.
-Otherwise, Regulation 10 (2) above shall apply. - i) The council shall not be obliged to accept the lowest or any tender, quote or estimate. - j) Should it occur that the council, or duly delegated committee, does not accept any tender, quote or estimate, the work is not allocated and the council requires further pricing, provided that the specification does not change, no person shall be permitted to submit a later tender, estimate or quote who was present when the original decision-making process was being undertaken. - k) The European Union Procurement Directive shall apply and the terms of the Public Contracts Regulations 2006 and the Utilities Contracts Regulations 2006 including thresholds shall be followed.
+- marked envelope in which the tender is to be sealed and remain sealed until the prescribed date for opening tenders for that contract. - e) All sealed tenders shall be opened at the same time on the prescribed date by the Clerk in the presence of at least two members of Council. - f) If less than three tenders are received for contracts above £21,000 or if all the tenders are identical the Council may make such arrangements as it thinks fit for procuring the goods or materials or executing the works. - g) Any invitation to tender issued under this regulation shall be subject to Standing Orders and shall refer to the terms of the Bribery Act 2010. - h) When it is to enter into a contract of less than £21,000 in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk or RFO shall obtain 3 quotations (priced descriptions of the proposed supply); where the value is below £7,000) and above £3,000 the Clerk or RFO shall strive to obtain 3 estimates.
+Otherwise, Regulation 10 (2) above shall apply. - i) The Council shall not be obliged to accept the lowest or any tender, quote or estimate. - j) Should it occur that the Council, or duly delegated committee, does not accept any tender, quote or estimate, the work is not allocated and the Council requires further pricing, provided that the specification does not change, no person shall be permitted to submit a later tender, estimate or quote who was present when the original decision-making process was being undertaken.